Siyannu

 Siyannu (سيانو) is a Syrian village in Jableh District in Latakia Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Siyannu had a population of 4,784 in the 2004 census.

 History

 Late Bronze

-Siyannu, which was also known as Ušnatu, was part of Ugarit, before having its independence and becoming a border region with Amrit during the reign of the Hittite King Muršili II.
+Siyannu (Tell Siyannu), which was also known as Ušnatu, was part of Ugarit, before having its independence and becoming a border region with Amrit during the reign of the Hittite King Muršili II.

 Iron Age

 Siyannu/Shianu, led by King Adunu Baal, took part in the Battle of Qarqar against the invading Assyrians.

 Nahr as-Sinn was also called "Siyannu" which marked the southern borders of Ugarit.